lina98st/lina98st/README.md

 ---

 ### About Me
-I’m a fullstack developer who cares about clean design, structure, and user experience.
+I’m a fullstack developer who cares about clean design, structure and user experience.
 I like writing code that’s simple, logical, and easy to maintain.

 My background in web development comes from completed courses and self-study.